goudanough/WizARds/README.md

 # wizARds

 ## Setup
-Get libopenxr_loader.so from the Oculus OpenXR Mobile SDK and add it to `/runtime_libs/arm64-v8a/` https://developer.oculus.com/downloads/package/oculus-openxr-mobile-sdk/ \
+Get libopenxr_loader.so from the Oculus OpenXR Mobile SDK and add it to a new folder `runtime_libs/arm64-v8a/` https://developer.oculus.com/downloads/package/oculus-openxr-mobile-sdk/ \
 The shell script `get_oxr_loader.sh` has been provided for automating this for Linux/Mac users